Pittsburgh jail put on lockdown after inmates stab 2 guards

-PITTSBURGH — Two guards have survived a stabbing attack by inmates at a Pittsburgh jail.
+PITTSBURGH — Two inmates are facing attempted homicide charges after officials say they stabbed two guards at a Pittsburgh jail.

 The attack happened shortly before 1 p.m.
 Friday at the Allegheny County Jail.

-Harper says the inmates responsible for the attack have been moved to the restrictive housing unit.
+Police say the inmates responsible for the attack have been moved to the restrictive housing unit and will be charged with attempted homicide and related offenses.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.